Achievable logoAchievable logo

 Cross-section of an E. granulosus cyst, stained with H&E. Host tissue (A) encapsulates the hydatid cyst wall, which is composed of an acellular laminated layer (B) and a nucleate germinal layer © from which the brood capsule (D) arises.
 Inside the brood capsule are numerous protoscolices (E) with visible hooklets (F).

-Echinococcus multilocularis affects the liver as a slow growing, destructive tumor, often with abdominal pain and biliary obstruction being the only manifestations evident in early infection.
-This may be misdiagnosed as liver cancer.
-Rarely, metastatic lesions into the lungs, spleen, and brain occur.
-Untreated infections have a high fatality rate.
+Echinococcus multilocularis affects the liver as a slow-growing, destructive tumor.
+Early infection may present only with abdominal pain and biliary obstruction, and it may be misdiagnosed as liver cancer.
+Rarely, metastatic lesions occur in the lungs, spleen, and brain.
+Untreated infection has a high fatality rate.
 Alveolar echinococcosis is typically found in older people.
-Imaging techniques such as CT scans are used to visually confirm the parasitic vesicles and cyst-like structures and serologic tests can confirm the parasitic infection.
+Imaging (such as CT scans) is used to visually confirm parasitic vesicles and cyst-like structures, and serologic tests can confirm infection.

 Sign up for free to take 3 quiz questions on this topic